kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 {{% capture overview %}}

 A security context defines privilege and access control settings for a Pod or Container.
-Security context settings include:
+Security context settings include, but are not limited to:

 * Discretionary Access Control: Permission to access an object, like a file, is based on [user ID (UID) and group ID (GID)](https://wiki.archlinux.org/index.php/users_and_groups).